Special bodies: European Research Infrastructure Consortium (ERIC)

 A European Research Infrastructure Consortium (ERIC) is a type of international body that has been introduced by the European Commission to facilitate the establishment and operation of research infrastructures of European interest with the involvement of other European countries.

 EU Council Regulation EC/723/2009 provides the legal framework that sets out the requirements and procedures for and effect of setting up an ERIC.
-The Department for Business, Innovation and Skills (BIS) is the Government Department with responsibility for the Regulation, and the setting up of an ERIC in the UK.
+The Department for Business, Energy, and Industrial Strategy (BEIS) is the government department with responsibility for the setting up, and regulation, of an ERIC in the UK.
 Any enquiries concerning the application process should be referred to BIS in the first instance.

 The information in this guidance provides advice on the relief that may be available on the import or acquisition of goods or a supply of goods or services, when it is for the official use of the ERIC.
 The UK vires for the relief are provided by Statutory Instrument 2907/2012.